aidadatahub/aidadatahub.github.io/jobs/2024-02-14-devops-engineer/index.md

 written, in the English language.
 Such abilities also in the Swedish language are considered a very strong merit.

+A security check may be carried out before a decision on employment is made.

 ### Research context
 The Center for Medical Image Science and Visualization ([CMIV](https://liu.se/cmiv)) is an interdisciplinary research center at LiU